Improvements of the Longitudinal Magnetic Field Measurement from the Solar Magnetic Field Telescope at Huairou Solar Observing Station: The Method

-Note that using of non-linear relationship between Stokes $(V/I)$ and $B_{\Vert}$ have been proposed earlier.
-For example, \cite{Chae2007} performed cross-calibration of \textit{Narrow-band Filter Imager} (NFI) Stokes $V/I$ and longitudinal magnetic field acquired by the \textit{Spectropolarimeter} (SP) on board \textit{Hinode} \citep{Kosugi2007}.
-NFI is a filtergraph that observed Stokes $V/I$ at a single spectral point of Fe~I 6173 \AA\ line and exhibited saturation of Stokes $V/I$ in the magnetic fields exceeding approximately 2000~G. \cite{Chae2007} proposed to use two different linear relationships to evaluate the longitudinal magnetic field from Hinode/NFI Stokes $V/I$.
-Similar analysis was carried out by \cite{Moon2007} who proposed a method to eliminate saturation magnetic field measurements performed by SOHO/MDI.
-The authors used a second-order polynomial to approximate the strong-field part of SOHO/MDI Stokes $V/I$ \textit{versus} Hinode/SP $B_{\Vert}$ distribution.
+Note that using the non-linear relationship between Stokes-$(V/I)$ and $B_{\Vert}$ has been proposed earlier.
+For example, \cite{Chae2007} performed cross-calibration of \textit{Narrow-band Filter Imager} (NFI) Stokes-$(V/I)$ and longitudinal magnetic field acquired by the \textit{Spectropolarimeter} (SP) onboard \textit{Hinode} \citep{Kosugi2007}.
+NFI is a filtergraph that observed Stokes-$(V/I)$ at a single spectral point of Fe~{\sc i} 6173\ \AA\ line.
+There was a saturation of Stokes-$(V/I)$ in the magnetic fields exceeding approximately 2000~G. \cite{Chae2007} proposed to use two different linear relationships to evaluate the longitudinal magnetic field from \textit{Hinode}/NFI Stokes-$(V/I)$.
+Similar analysis was carried out by \cite{Moon2007} who proposed a method to eliminate saturation for magnetic-field measurements performed by \textit{Michelson Doppler Imager} onboard the \textit{Solar and Heliospheric Observatory} \citep[SOHO/MDI:][]{Scherrer1995}.
+The authors used a second-order polynomial to approximate the strong-field part of SOHO/MDI Stokes-$(V/I)$ versus \textit{Hinode}/SP $B_{\Vert}$ distribution.